Matrix Decomposition and Applications: Application: Row Rank equals Column Rank via UTV

-This implies the row rank and column rank of $\bA$ and $\bB=\bU\bA$ are the same.
-Similarly, we can also show that the row rank and column rank of $\bU\bA$ and $\bU\bA\bV$ are the same.
+\paragraph{Row and column ranks of $\bU\bA$ equal those of $\bU\bA\bV$.} Using the same reasoning as above, applied to $\bU\bA$ and $\bU\bA\bV$, we conclude that their row and column ranks are equal.
 This completes the proof. \end{proof}

+\begin{problemset} \item Use the UTV decompositions of $\bA$ and $\bB$ to derive the UTV decomposition of $\diag(\bA,\bB)$. \item Prove rigorously that the four subspaces described in Equation~\eqref{equation:ortho_space_utv} can be spanned using the UTV decomposition.